lucylai96/lucylai96.github.io/ucsd.md

 <img src="https://lucylai.com/files/ucsd/geisel.png" alt="geisel library" width="550"/>
 </p>

-I’m super excited to be joining the [Department of Cognitive Science at UCSD](https://cogsci.ucsd.edu/) as an **Assistant Teaching Professor** starting **July 2025!** 👩🏻‍🏫
+I’m super excited to be joining the [Department of Cognitive Science at UCSD](https://cogsci.ucsd.edu/) as an **Assistant Teaching Professor** 👩🏻‍🏫

+**For the 2025-2026 academic year, I will be teaching:**
+- COGS 109: Modeling and Data Analysis (Fa25)
+- COGS 180: Decision Making in the Brain (Wi26)
+- COGS 9: Intro to Data Science (Wi26, Sp26)
+- COGS 118D: Computational Modeling of Behavior _(_Sp26 _as a revamped course)_

-If you’re a current UCSD student wondering who I am or whether you should take a course with me, you’re in the right place 😊 (If you're interested in the process of applying to teaching-focused faculty positions, stay tuned for an elaborate guide on that very soon!)
+If you’re a current UCSD student wondering who I am or whether you should one of the above courses with me, you’re in the right place 😊 (If you're interested in the process of applying to teaching-focused faculty positions, stay tuned for an elaborate guide on that very soon!)

 As a student, I remember feeling hesitant about taking a course with a brand new professor--- _How would I know if they’re any good at teaching?_ So now that I’m the new professor, I want to introduce myself and let you know what you can expect from me as an instructor.